cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
- - Check and Regenerate images as needed in page regen - also help 'everywhere' with keeping originals in both content directory and media archive.
-(Worked on the photo editor and a image size refactor)
  - Extract links from Content Types all content types automatically on saving
  - Change Created and Updated style when creator and updater are the same (do via tests!)
  - Better startup experience when settings file and/or db are missing